Director of Bands-Anthony Darnall

 Assistant Director of Bands and Christian County Middle School Director- Andrea Armour

 Andrea Armour is the Director of Bands at Christian County Middle School, serving in the role of Assistant Director at Christian County High School.
-Mrs. Armour is entering her fourth year with the middle school band program and her seventh year teaching music in the Christian County Public School System.
 During her tenure at the middle school, the band has received consistent Distinguished Ratings at KMEA Concert Assessment, grown in enrollment numbers, and retention rate percentages have increased as students transition from year to year.
 This past year, Mrs. Armour was selected as Christian County Middle School Teacher of the Year and was a Quarterfinalist for the 2024 Grammy Teacher of the Year.
-Previously, Mrs. Armour is served as the KMEA District 3 Middle School Band Chair.
+Previously, Mrs. Armour has served as the KMEA District 3 Middle School Band Chair.

 As a native of Hopkinsville, KY, Mrs. Armour graduated from Christian County High School in 2013.
 Following high school graduation, Mrs. Armour attended Western Kentucky University, graduating with her Bachelor’s Degree in Music Education in 2017.
 During her time at WKU, Mrs. Armour served as Drum Major for the Big Red Marching Band, President of the Delta Omicron Professional Music Fraternity, President of the WKU Chapter of the National Association for Music Education, was named Music Education Undergraduate of the Year in 2017, and graduated as the Scholar of the College from the Potter College of Arts and Letters.